CTSRD-CHERI/cheribuild/README.md

                         A directory with additional files that will be added to the image (default: '$SOURCE_ROOT/extra- files') --disk-image-freebsd/hostname HOSTNAME
-                        The hostname to use for the QEMU image (default: 'qemu-<TARGET>-alex') --disk-image-freebsd/remote-path PATH
+                        The hostname to use for the QEMU image (default: 'freebsd-<ARCHITECTURE>') --disk-image-freebsd/path IMGPATH
-                        The path on the remote FreeBSD machine from where to copy the disk image --disk-image-freebsd/path IMGPATH
                         The output path for the QEMU disk image (default: '$OUTPUT_ROOT/freebsd-<TARGET>-disk.img depending on architecture')